reflex-app/reflex/readme.md

 1. Help installing for MacOS
     1. Move the Application to your Applications folder
-        - If you get a warning like "Cannot be opened because the developer is not verified.", open System Preferences > Security & Privacy > "Open anyway"
     2. Open the application by double-clicking the icon

+2. Does Shift work on Windows OS?

+At the moment, only the Mac version is being supported/tested, as it requires a large amount of effort to add another OS to support.
+With more help, most or all of this project could work on the web, MacOS, and Windows.

-2. What should I do if I get one of the following errors?
+3. What should I do if I get one of the following errors?
     - "Your profile can not be used because it is from a newer version of NW.js."
         ```sh
         $ rm -R ~/Library/Application\ Support/Shift